kevinhuads/nlp-transcript-intelligence/README.md

 - Establishing a clean modular structure under `src/`.
 - Ensuring each step is individually testable.
 - Having a basic end to end flow run via a command line interface.
+- Beginning to persist derived artefacts in structured form to enable downstream tasks (for example search, RAG, and analytics).

 Expect breaking changes as the project evolves.
 The API and CLI are not considered stable yet.